digineo/ubnt-tools/README.md

     $ ubnt-provisioner -h

 and save the example to `config.yml` (the name can be arbitrary).
 Modify the content to your needs.
+See `resources/config.yml` for another sample.

 Then start the provisioner: